-As we continue to navigate through the uncertainty of the COVID-19 pandemic, our focus remains on ensuring we are providing safe places for our associates to work and returning our associates home safely at the end of each workday.
+As we continued to navigate through the COVID-19 pandemic in 2021, our focus remained on ensuring we provided safe places for our associates to work and returning them home safely at the end of each workday.

-As part of our people-first philosophy, we are committed to creating opportunities for our associates to grow, professionally and personally.
+As part of our People first philosophy, we are committed to creating opportunities for our associates to grow, professionally and personally.
 Through our learning and development programs, we offer associates numerous educational programs to help them succeed.
-In 2020:

 We are committed to involving our associates in creating a safe, secure, inclusive, productive and healthy work environment with competitive wages and benefits, and to complying with all applicable laws and regulations.
 This includes: